Cliff/Cannon, Spokane: Demographics

 As of 2017, the population of Cliff/Cannon was 8,352 in 4,619 households.
 68.8% of those households are rented, compared with 45.3% for the city.
-16.8% of Cliff/Cannon residents are 19 years or older, compared to 21.9% citywide.
+16.8% of Cliff/Cannon residents are 19 years or under, compared to 21.9% citywide.
 12.3% are age 65 or above, compared to 14.5% citywide.
 22.7% of people in Cliff/Cannon identify as people of color, compared to 15.1% citywide.
 The median household income in Cliff/Cannon is $33,045, compared to $44,768 for the whole city.

 90.8% of residents were born in the United States.
 Of foreign born residents, 16.4% came from the Philippines, 14% from Burma, 9.3% from Canada and 5.5% from Mexico.

 Education

 Cliff/Cannon is served by Spokane Public Schools and home to two schools, both public.
 Roosevelt Elementary is located on 14th Avenue and serves the entire neighborhood with the exception of one square block in the far southwest that is served by Wilson Elementary in the adjacent Manito/Cannon Hill neighborhood.
 Both schools feed into Sacajawea Middle School in the Comstock neighborhood before feeding into Lewis and Clark High School, which is located on 4th Avenue in Cliff/Cannon.